Find a teacher

 7 main languages of the new residents of Taiwan

-The government even made learning resources to learn 7 main languages of the new residents of Taiwan.
+The government even made learning resources to teach 7 main languages to the new residents of Taiwan.
 These 7 languages are Vietnamese, Indonesian, Thai, Burmese, Cambodian, Malay, and Filipino languages.
 The website shown below offers interactive programs and downloadable ebooks.
 Now everyone can learn Southeast Asian languages!
 As a language enthusiast, I feel grateful to find out about this website.
 It doesn't take much to do to be a polyglot in Taiwan.
 You can just learn all these 7 languages and you can use them in Taiwan in your daily life.
 Please share your experience with us if you are learning Southeast Asian languages.

 Comments